BiglySoftware/BiglyBT/README.md

 BiglyBT comes in several editions for different operating systems.
 Mac OSX, Linux and Windows uses the full BiglyBT-API based on Java 8.

-Android edition is based Java 8 but is limited to the minimum Android SDK version in use.
+Android edition is based on Java 8, but is limited to the minimum Android SDK version in use.
 BiglyBT-API for Android is maintained on a dedicated branch [`andriod`](https://github.com/BiglySoftware/BiglyBT/tree/android).
-This api is consumed by the project [BiglyBT-Andriod](https://github.com/BiglySoftware/BiglyBT-Android).
+This api is consumed by the [BiglyBT-Andriod](https://github.com/BiglySoftware/BiglyBT-Android) project.

-For code portability and easy merging it is advised only to utilize features covered up to the minimum Android SDK level only.
+For code portability and easy merging it is strongly advised to use JDK features only covered by the minimum Android SDK level.
 The currently minimum SDK level is `15` (Andriod 4.0.3 - Ice Cream Sandwich)

-Generally Android supports all the Java 7 language API as well as a subset of Java 8 features.
+Generally, Android embraces the Java 7 API as well as a subset of Java 8 features.

 Please consult the [android API](https://developer.android.com/reference/packages) for details on API levels.